 When I was younger, I wore my heart on my sleeve.
 I wore it on a locket around my neck.
 I wore it on top of my head.
 In other words, I’d get my feelings hurt so often that it really had begun to affect my happiness.
 When someone said something hurtful or downright nasty to or about me, I just felt crushed.
 Those negative feelings tempered my daily life.
 They worried me, even keeping me up at night.
 I thought I was a nice person, maybe even a little timid and mousy.
 So how on earth could someone be vicious toward me, or say awful things about me?

-Many years ago, just after I graduated college, I taught kindergarten in a school down in Griffin, Georgia.
+Many years ago, just after I graduated from college, I taught kindergarten in a school down in Griffin, Georgia.
 I loved my kids.
 I took great pains to make my classroom a happy place for them to come every day.
 I volunteered my time for extracurricular activities for the children.
 I did my job, and well.
 Then one day, as I was walking to my classroom, another teacher called me aside and said she had something to tell me, because she thought that I should know.
 To make a long story short, another teacher was telling still more teachers that I was, shall we say, in an inappropriate relationship with the school principal.

 What?
 In my entire young life (I was probably 22 or 23 at the time), I had such limited experience with the opposite sex that it might be considered bizarre today.
-Heck I played with Barbies practically until the day I left for college.
+Heck, I played with Barbies practically until the day I left for college.
 I was devastated.
 Embarrassed.
 Humiliated.
 But above all else, my feelings were so deeply hurt that I could barely get through the day.
-I worried myself sick about the rumor that night but more importantly, I could barely function, because I was so deeply hurt by someone else’s words and actions.
+I worried myself sick about the rumor that night but more importantly, I could barely function because I was so deeply hurt by someone else’s words and actions.
 I’ll never forget that experience, ever.

 The woman who started the rumor and kept it going for weeks was a woman that I barely knew.
 She and I did not teach the same grade level.
 We never interacted socially.
 In other words, she didn’t know the first thing about me.
 Yet for her own reasons, she felt the need to circulate a rumor about me that could have cost me my job and may have even cost me a few acquaintances (not friends, mind you).
 My friends knew me better than to believe such a hurtful claim.